-I would like to take this opportunity to warmly welcome you to our website, where you will find information about our school and be able to see our children’s learning.
-We use our website to showcase the wide range of experiences that we offer our learners.
+I would like to take this opportunity to warmly welcome you to our website, where you can find information about our school and see our pupils’ learning.

 Read More ...